pawelgepner/Heron-Square-Root-Function/README.md

 # FLOATING POINT SQUARE ROOT FUNCTIONS

-In this repository you can find all code examples used in article published in Journal of Numerical Mathematics:
+In this repository you can find all code examples used in article published in SIAM Journal on Computing (SICOMP) :

 *"Software algorithms for computing floating point square root"*